 The Healthiest, Cleanest Baking Dish

 As you know, here at Clean Cuisine we love eating clean AND using non-toxic cookware in the kitchen.
 We love unglazed stoneware because that’s all it is, unglazed, uncoated stoneware that is pure and clean to bake with.
-Our favorite baking sheet is this large bar pan from Pampered Chef (as seen in the photo above).
+Our favorite baking sheet is this large bar pan from Pampered Chef.

 - 1 1/2 cups

 - 1 1/2 cups almond flour or oat flour